cleverAkanimoh/todo-system/README.md

-Here’s a **polished, interview-ready README** that keeps your original details but presents them in a more professional, concise, and recruiter-friendly way:

----

 # 📝 Todo System

 A responsive **Todo Management App** built with **Next.js**, **TypeScript**, and **Chakra UI v3**, inspired by the provided [Figma design](https://www.figma.com/design/y5jco2weGtIH3sdy6BVyMW/T-GLOBAL-TEST?node-id=2001-57594&t=Beg65ppOaR9bP96J-0).